Do Blackmailers Follow Through? (And What to Expect)

 " Dear Dennis,

-Thanks so much for your article on 'Being Blackmailed for Money on Facebook.'
+Thanks so much for your article on Facebook blackmail.
 I also read your article on Instagram blackmail.

 Unfortunately, I have a similar situation.
-A few weeks ago, I received a random chat request from a female with a Whatsapp business account asking if I was affiliated with her company.
+A few weeks ago, I received a random chat request from a female with a WhatsApp business account asking if I was affiliated with her company.
 She claims to work in the shipping department.
-I responded back stating she had the number, but that didn't stop her from repeatedly messaging me.
+I responded back stating she had the wrong number, but that didn't stop her from continuing to message me.

 Flash forward to this week and she's asked me for money because her car broke down and needs to be fixed.
 I politely refused.
-She got all bent out of shape and is promising to contact my wife, my workplace, and post my pictures all over social media.
-She's already downloaded all of my Facebook contacts.
+She got all bent out of shape and has promised to contact my wife, my workplace, and post my pictures all over social media.
+She showed me names of my Facebook contacts as proof.

 Related: